 The platform asks you this set of questions to better determine your financial goals, risk tolerance, current financial situation, and more to better understand your unique requirements.
 Based on your response to its questions, it offers you a portfolio from an option of over 70 different low-cost Exchange-Traded Fund (ETF) portfolios using 42 different ETFs from nine different ETF providers.

 The portfolios are divided into four general types to accommodate your investment goals over time:

 Justwealth’s Starter Portfolios are designed to help you begin your investment and wealth accumulation journey with the platform.
 These portfolios consist of a balanced asset allocation towards fixed-income and equities.

 Justwealth’s Growth Portfolios have a stronger inclination towards growth with a varying degree of aggression.
 The more aggressive the growth, the higher the risk and reward factor is with these portfolios.

 Justwealth’s Preservation Portfolios present you with the most secure investments.
-The primary purpose is to provide your capital protection from risk with relatively nominal growth.
+The primary purpose is to protect your capital from volatility with relatively nominal growth.

-Justwealth offers you a breakdown of asset allocation for your specific portfolio to give you a more accurate idea of what your unique portfolio consists of.
+Justwealth offers you a breakdown of asset allocation for your specific portfolio to give you a more accurate idea of your unique portfolio.

 Justwealth’s massive selection of portfolios is there because the people behind this online portfolio manager recognize that each investor has unique investment goals and situations.
-The experienced team with specialization in asset allocation and account management has engineered its various portfolios by using their expertise and algorithmic techniques to offer a full range of portfolios for various goals and risk tolerance levels.
+The experienced team specializing in asset allocation and account management has engineered its various portfolios using their expertise and algorithmic techniques to offer a full range of portfolios for various goals and risk tolerance levels.